oit-ipbl/Integration/win_single/win_single.md

   ```
   python -m pip install bson
   ```
-- Make a python file named `communication_with_ros_test.py` into `C:\oit\py21\code` on Windows and edit it with VSCode.
+- The communication process with the ROS named 'communication_with_ros_test.py' is as follows.
+Please save it to C:\oit\py21\code on Windows and edit it with VSCode.
   - See [image processing development](https://github.com/oit-ipbl/portal/blob/main/setup/python%2Bvscode.md).

-Type the following template.
-It's OK copy and paste.

 ```python
 #!/usr/bin/env python